Skip to main content

 Potential Impact

-If exploited, CVE-2023-27997 could allow attackers to bypass authentication on Fortigate VPN devices, granting unauthorized access to networks.
-This could lead to data breaches, lateral movement within internal networks, and disruption of secure remote access services.
-The reconnaissance activity indicates increased likelihood of exploitation attempts.
+If exploited, CVE-2023-27997 could allow attackers to bypass authentication on Fortinet Fortigate VPN devices, potentially granting unauthorized access to internal networks.
+This could lead to data breaches, lateral movement within networks, and disruption of secure remote access services.
+The reconnaissance activity indicates an increased likelihood of exploitation attempts.
 Confidentiality and integrity of sensitive data could be compromised, and operational disruptions to VPN services may occur.
-The absence of a patch complicates remediation efforts.
+The absence of an official patch complicates remediation.
 Sectors with high VPN usage, such as finance, healthcare, government, and critical infrastructure, face elevated risks.
-The global deployment of Fortigate VPN devices means the threat has broad potential impact.
 No known exploits in the wild have been confirmed to date.

 Mitigation Recommendations